Finding Home: Collected Stories from Salt Spring Island Circles of Women. Circles of Women Press, 2018.

 Stories by: Aly Coy | Andrea Palframan | Christine Clair-Rein | Corrie Hope Furst | Diana Morris | Ellie Langford Parks | Emma-Louise Elsey | Jane Phillips | Joan Ayles | Linda Hilyer | Lisa Dahling | Melanie Gregory-Worsell | Penny Berton | Premilla Pillay | Simone Fidelman | Wendy Judith Cutler | Yarrow Sheehan

-Available locally at: Salt Spring Books, Treasures of the Heart and The Mercantile.
+Available locally at: Salt Spring Books, Treasures of the Heart and the Waterfront Galley.
+In Victoria at: Triple Goddess.

 Wendy’s Introduction: Our Circles of Intimacy